feder-lang/feder-ref/src/syntax_functions_guards.md

 Guards must be implemented directly into the function.
 Meaning, that if the function is called, its guards are not checked above the function call, but the function itself will check the guards.
+Also guards in the declaration are meaningless, as they won't be implemented, they only will be implemented, when used in the definition of the function.

 Example: